Sukhoi Superjet 100: Envisaged, but not implemented divestment of SuperJet

-In March 2023, a possible deal was announced that would see UAC sell its stake in SuperJet International (SJI) to an Emirati investment fund, Markab Capital Investments.
-A new factory would be built at Al Ain International Airport, Abu Dhabi, where aircraft would be assembled before completion at SJI's Venice site.
-The deal would be conditional on SJI's assets being unfrozen by the European Union.
-It is unclear how Russian production of the SSJ-New would be affected by the deal, or how the new owners would establish a supply chain for the aircraft.
+In March 2023, a deal was announced that would have seen UAC completely exit the Superjet 100 programme by selling its entire stake in SuperJet International (SJI) to an Emirati investment fund, Markab Capital Investments.
+A new factory would have been built at Al Ain International Airport, Abu Dhabi, where aircraft would be assembled before completion at SJI's Venice site.

+The deal was conditional on SJI's assets being unfrozen by the European Union.
+A new supply chain to be established in Italy by Leonardo to service the Abu Dhabi production line, and the transfer of respective intellectual property were part of the deal.
+It was not clarified how production of the Russified SSJ-New, intended to service Russia's domestic market, would have been affected by the deal.